 - Grades A, B and F replace grades 1 to 6

 It was no secret that you could ask the examiner to role-play as a pupil instead of taking a real pupil along.
-The trick that not many instructors knew was that the examiner was then only allowed to make faults on your chosen subject and nothing else.
+The examiner could only then make faults on that subject and nothing else.
 If you chose to teach pedestrian crossings then you knew they were going to be waving people over, approaching too fast etc.

 This was, of course, farcical.
 Instructors were getting grade 6’s for doing the same old lesson over and over again.
 Each time a check test came round you could do the same old route and lesson briefing.

 Instructors (like me) that took real pupils along would get a grade 4 or 5 because a real pupil is much harder to handle.
-Unlike an examiner, a real pupil would not only make faults on your chosen topic, they’ll be making mistakes all over the place!
+Unlike an examiner, a real pupil would not only make faults on your chosen topic but they’ll be making mistakes all over the place!
 You could have to totally change the route, lesson plan and everything.

 Now you understand why the role-play was scrapped and many of those grade 6 instructors are no longer working as instructors.

 Why experienced instructors struggle to pass

-Many grade 5 and 6 driving instructors with years of experience are now getting a grade B on the standards check.
+Many grade 5 and 6 driving instructors with years of experience get a grade B on the standards check.
 This is because just telling people what to do with the various levels of instruction is not enough anymore.
 You don’t need to worry or change your whole style of teaching.
 There are differences that you must know about however.